ksonex777-pixel/code-api/README.md

 setItemAmount(itemId, newAmount)

 /**
+ * Update the max players and soft max players matchmaking will use *
+ * softMaxPlayers is the number of players that matchmaking will route to using "Quick Play".
+ * Once the softMaxPlayers limit is reached, this lobby can only be joined by requesting the lobby name or joining a friend.
+ *
+ * maxPlayers is the absolute maximum: a lobby will not have more players than this.
+ * Tip: softMaxPlayers should be around 90% of maxPlayers *
+ * WARNING: This change is not immediate, as it takes a while for matchmaking to find out.
+ * Also, this will not kick players out of the lobby if set to a lower value than the current player count.
+ *
+ * @param {number} softMaxPlayers
+ * @param {number} maxPlayers
+ * @returns {void}
+ */
+setMaxPlayers(softMaxPlayers, maxPlayers)

+/**
  * Show a message over the shop in the same place that a shop item's onBoughtMessage is shown.
  * Displays for a couple seconds before disappearing
  * Use case is to show a dynamic message when player buys an item